-Our review included among others:
+Our assurance engagement included among others:

-- Performing an analysis of the external environment and obtaining an understanding of relevant societal themes and issues, and the characteristics of the company; - Evaluating the appropriateness of the reporting criteria used, their consistent application and related disclosures in the 'Use of Proceeds Allocation Table'.
-This includes the evaluation of the results of stakeholder dialogue and the reasonableness of estimates made by the Board of Directors; - Obtaining an understanding of the reporting processes for the 'Use of Proceeds Allocation Table', including obtaining a general understanding of internal control relevant to our review;
+- Performing an analysis of the external environment and obtaining an understanding of relevant sustainability themes and issues, and the characteristics of the company; - Evaluating the appropriateness of the criteria applied, their consistent application and related disclosures in the 'Use of Proceeds Allocation Table'.
+This includes the evaluation of the reasonableness of estimates made by the Board of Directors; - Obtaining an understanding of the reporting processes for the 'Use of Proceeds Allocation Table', including obtaining a general understanding of internal control relevant to our review; - Identifying areas of the 'Use of Proceeds Allocation Table' where misleading or unbalanced information or a material misstatement, whether due to fraud or error, is likely to arise.
+Designing and performing further assurance procedures aimed at determining the plausibility of the information responsive to this risk analysis.
+These procedures consisted amongst others of:

-- Identifying areas of the 'Use of Proceeds Allocation Table' where a material misstatement, whether due to fraud or error, are most likely to occur, designing and performing assurance procedures responsive to these areas, and obtaining assurance information that is sufficient and appropriate to provide a basis for our conclusion.
-These procedures included, amongst others: - Interviewing management and relevant staff at corporate level responsible for the strategy, policy and results; - Interviewing relevant staff responsible for providing the information for, carrying out internal control procedures over, and consolidating the data in the 'Use of Proceeds Allocation Table'; - Obtaining assurance information that the 'Use of Proceeds Allocation Table' reconciles with underlying records of the company; - Reviewing, on a limited test basis, relevant internal and external documentation; - Performing an analytical review of the data and trends. - Evaluating the consistency of the 'Use of Proceeds Allocation Table' with the information in the report which is not included in the scope of our review; - Evaluating the presentation, structure and content of the 'Use of Proceeds Allocation Table'; - Considering whether the 'Use of Proceeds Allocation Table' as a whole, including the disclosures, reflects the purpose of the reporting criteria used.
+- Obtaining inquiries from management and relevant staff at corporate level responsible for the strategy, policy and results; - Obtaining inquiries from relevant staff responsible for providing the information for, carrying out internal control procedures on, and consolidating the data in the 'Use of Proceeds Allocation Table'; - Obtaining assurance evidence that the sustainability information reconciles with underlying records of the company; - Reviewing, on a limited test basis, relevant internal and external documentation; - Considering the data and trends. - Reading the information in the Green Bond Allocation and Impact Report which is not included in the scope of our assurance engagement to identify material inconsistencies, if any, with the 'Use of Proceeds Allocation Table'; - Considering the overall presentation and balanced content of the 'Use of Proceeds Allocation Table''; - Considering whether the 'Use of Proceeds Allocation Table' as a whole, including disclosures, is clearly and adequately disclosed in accordance with applicable criteria.

-Amstelveen, 14 September 2023 KPMG Accountants N.V.
+Amstelveen, 22 March 2024 KPMG Accountants N.V.